deepaklearner/sample_cypher/README3.md

       WHEN Level = 1 THEN user.managerid
       ELSE L1.employeeNumber
     END AS L1managerid,

-    // Only populate L1 manager details if Level is 2 or higher CASE WHEN Level >= 2 THEN L1_name.givenName ELSE NULL END AS L1managerFirstName, CASE WHEN Level >= 2 THEN L1_name.familyName ELSE NULL END AS L1managerLastName,
-    CASE WHEN Level >= 2 THEN L1_email.WorkEmail ELSE NULL END AS L1managerEmail,
+    // For CEO, use their own name and email; for others, use L1 manager’s name and email CASE WHEN Level = 1 THEN user_name.givenName ELSE L1_name.givenName END AS L1managerFirstName, CASE WHEN Level = 1 THEN user_name.familyName ELSE L1_name.familyName END AS L1managerLastName, CASE WHEN Level = 1 THEN user_email.WorkEmail ELSE L1_email.WorkEmail END AS L1managerEmail,

     // Only populate L2 manager details if Level is 3 or higher CASE WHEN Level >= 3 THEN L2.employeeNumber ELSE NULL END AS L2managerid, CASE WHEN Level >= 3 THEN L2_name.givenName ELSE NULL END AS L2managerFirstName,